 As I made my way out of the concert hall, I heard one young concertgoer remark: “I actually liked it!
 It was so cheeky!”

-For those readers who are interested and willing to stretch their ears, here is both a video and recording of the entire concerto:
+For those readers who are interested and willing to stretch their ears, here is both a video and audio recording of the entire concerto: